ucsf-web-services/ucsf_utility_scripts/README.md

 Module Madness is a reporting script.
 It let's you know which site is running which module.
 Useful when managing 500+ sites!

+####Dependencies

+Piggy-bags on the Iterator script and requires the custom Drush commands defined in `ucsf.drush.inc`, so make sure that Drush can find them.

 ###Site Builder: